 “Rule books tell people what to do.
 Frameworks tell people how to act.
 Rule books insist on discipline.
 Frameworks allow for creativity.”– Simon Sinek

-Competency frameworks certainly look good on paper.
-They sound good in board rooms too.
-They can be a rallying point – and that’s worth something in and of itself.
-But competency frameworks do more than that.
-They can be used to create a common language and expectations for what is required to succeed in different roles.
-This means that competency frameworks can also be used to assess and identify talent.
+Competency frameworks certainly look good on paper and sound good in boardrooms, as they can be a rallying point – and that’s worth something in and of itself, but they do more than that.
+They can be used to create a common language and expectations of key behaviours for what is required to succeed in different roles.
+This means that these frameworks can also be used to assess and identify talent and competency levels.
 Finally, competency frameworks can also be used to develop talent, targeting specific skills and characteristics that will equip your leaders for tomorrow.

 Another myth about competency frameworks is that they are overly prescriptive.
-This myth suggests that by implementing a competency framework you may be missing out on great leaders who don’t fit the mold but could perform the job well.
+This myth suggests that by observing occupational competencies, you may be missing out on great leaders who don’t fit the mold but could perform the job well.
 While some competency frameworks certainly are prescriptive, frameworks that are well developed allow you to cast your net wide.
 To find these frameworks, look for the following characteristics:

 - Competencies should be task-based skills (quantitative or qualitative) that suit the role, rather than personality qualities that match the rest of the team

 - Competencies should be learnable, with clear definitions and actionable components that you can use to structure training programs within your organization

 - The competency framework should be supported by objective tools, such as validated assessments

 When developmental activities meet the criteria above, you can be confident that they are not overly prescriptive, and that they will identify anyone who is a good fit for the job.
 That’s because any direction they do provide pertains to qualities that influence the success of a leader, rather than specific behaviors, personality characteristics, or leadership styles that may result in homogeneity among leaders and teams.

 Competency frameworks give effective direction, not exclusive prescription.